yubing744/sui/examples/coupons/README.md

 ---
 **Prerequisites - Before running**

-Set the following path variables, i.e., to temporarily set the in a MAC do:
+Set the following path variables, i.e., to temporarily set them in a MAC laptop, open a terminal and run:

 ```coupon_explorer-min
 export MAILER_SMTP=<S>